crftr/double_double/README.md

 DoubleDouble::Revenue.create! name: 'Discounts', number: 50, contra: true
 ```

 Contra accounts are used to offset a related account of the same class.  *The example above is a common method to track sales.
-The full __sales value__ of the sale would be attributed to 'Sales' while any discounts given would be added to 'Discounts.'*
+The full __sales value__ of the sale would be assigned to 'Sales' while any discounts given would be assigned to 'Discounts.'*

 ### Amounts & Transactions